Friday, December 28, 2012

 7. The major project of the moment is framing, all new and highly decorated woodwork.
 If you have a bad picture, make the frame good and the result is likeable.
 If you have a good picture and a good frame the result is even better, and make both great and the result is spectacular.
 In other words, there's no reason to ever settle for a mediocre frame.

-8. Three new work beckon for early 2013: For the Jobling Gowler competition with the theme of Labyrinth (I expect lots of mazes which is why I won't paint one).
+8. Three new works beckon for early 2013: For the Jobling Gowler competition with the theme of Labyrinth (I expect lots of mazes which is why I won't paint one).
 For the Derbyshire open in Buxton which I've tried a few times but never had a work that was frankly good enough.
 And perhaps for the Ruth Borchard Self-Portrait contest.

 9. I've listening to Brahms and I like it and am humming at the moment the first movement of Mendelssohn's Violin Concerto.
 I'm going to redo the first track of The Love Symphony in December, making the current issue a limited edition.
 The Death Symphony is my next music project, a sequel of sorts.